drys-cli/drys/docs/demo/README.md

-The directory `_home/` is generated automatically using `home/` as a template.
-It acts as the user's actual home directory for the purposes of the demonstration/tutorial.
+The local directory `.tem-home/` contains the template files for the demo.
+When the demo is run, it will be copied to a temporary location which will act as the user's actual home directory for the purposes of the demo.

 # Dependencies
-- tuitor
+- tuterm